iobroker-community-adapters/ioBroker.tvspielfilm/README.md

 ## CSS Konfiguration / CSS settings
 Für eine optisch ansprechende Formatierung, empfehle ich folge CSS Definitionen im VIS Editor zu verwenden.

-For a nicer look the following CSS is suggested to be copied to the VIS editor.
+For a nicer look the following CSS is suggested to be used to the VIS editor.

 ```
 .tclass-th { /* Headerzeilen */